Hudson Street (Manhattan): Route and landmarks

 Hudson Street has two distinct one-way traffic patterns that meet at Abingdon Square, at the street's intersection with Eighth Avenue and Bleecker Street.
 The southern portion of Hudson Street carries northbound traffic and begins at the intersection of West Broadway and Chambers Street.
 At Abingdon Square, the traffic is directed onto Eighth Avenue.
 Meanwhile, the section of Hudson Street north of Abingdon Square runs from 14th Street to Eighth Avenue.
 At 14th Street, southbound traffic from Ninth Avenue splits off into this street.
 Just below 14th Street, it is one of the major streets in the Meatpacking District.
 At Abingdon Square, traffic on Hudson Street goes into Bleecker Street.

 60 Hudson Street, the former Western Union headquarters that later was converted into an internet hub, is located between Worth and Thomas Streets in Tribeca.
 Just to the north, the former New York Mercantile Exchange building is located at the corner of Hudson and Harrison Streets in Tribeca.
 The street is home to the U.S. headquarters of the Pearson-owned Penguin Group.
 Money.net, which produces and operates an alternative platform to the Bloomberg Terminal, is located at 333 Hudson Street.

 Incidents

 Other notable buildings on this stretch of Hudson Street include The Church of St. Luke in the Fields and its garden, the White Horse Tavern, which is known for being the bar where poet Dylan Thomas drank and collapsed before he died of alcohol poisoning, and the headquarters of radio station WQHT, also known as Hot 97, which was the site of several shootings, including a gunfight between entourages of 50 Cent and The Game in 2005.

 Transportation

-The uptown M20 bus runs on the northbound Hudson Street between Harrison Street and Hudson Street's end, and continues along Eighth Avenue.